BoazWelsenis/disneyplus-studios-section-clone/README.md

 <u>1.
 Overlapping an image on a video on hover:</u>
 When overlapping the used image (= the logo of a studio) with the video, i used: `position: relative/absolute` + `z-index` to be able to overlap the image in on the video.

 The problem I faced was that I still couldn't see the image.
-But I fixed this by setting `display: block`;
+But I fixed this by setting `display: block`

 <br>